Abdel-Ghany A. El-Helby, Helmy Sakr, Rezk R.A. Ayyad, Khaled El-Adl*, Mamdouh M. Ali and Fathalla Khedr Pages 1184 - 1196 ( 13 )

 Triazolo[3, 4-a] phthalazine, molecular docking, VEGFR-2 inhibitors, anticancer agents, vatalanib, anilinophthalazine derivatives.

-Faculty of Pharmacy, Al-Azhar University - Pharmaceutical Chemistry Department Cairo, Faculty of Pharmacy, Al-Azhar University - Pharmaceutical Chemistry Department Cairo, Pharmaceutical Chemistry, Pharmacy Department, Ashor University college, Waziria, Baghdad, Faculty of Pharmacy, Al-Azhar University - Pharmaceutical Chemistry Department Cairo, National Research Centre - Biochemistry Department, Division of Genetic Engineering and Biotechnology Cairo, Faculty of Pharmacy, Al-Azhar University - Pharmaceutical Chemistry Department Cairo
+Pharmaceutical Chemistry Department, Faculty of Pharmacy, Al-Azhar University, Cairo, Pharmaceutical Chemistry Department, Faculty of Pharmacy, Al-Azhar University, Cairo, Pharmaceutical Chemistry Department, Faculty of Pharmacy, Al-Azhar University, Cairo, Pharmaceutical Chemistry Department, Faculty of Pharmacy, Al-Azhar University, Cairo, Biochemistry Department, Division of Genetic Engineering and Biotechnology, National Research Centre, Dokki 12622, Giza, Pharmaceutical Chemistry Department, Faculty of Pharmacy, Al-Azhar University, Cairo